fanpu/website/_pages/about.md

 ## Talks

-Slides for talks that I gave.
+Slides for talks on LLM-related topics that I gave.
 You are free to share, adapt, and reuse these materials, provided that you give appropriate credit.

 - (2024-11-18) [A Statistical Approach to Language Model Evaluations]({% link